e-alonsop/e-alonsop.github.io/_pages/publications.md

 ## Work in progress

 Gellert, P., **Alonso-Perez, E.**, Heisig, J.P., Correll, C, Steinhagen-Thiessen, E., Fuellen, G., Rudolf, H., O‘Sullivan, J.L.
 Is there a compression of morbidity and does it vary across social strata?
 A comparison of two waves 15 years apart across older European adults _(In preparation for submission)_

-**Alonso-Perez, E.**, Fuellen, G., Gellert, P., O’Sullivan, J.L, Rudolf, H. Intersectional inequalities in biological age clocks: a MAIHDA analysis using biomarkers of ageing from the NAKO study in Germany _(Preliminary analyses)_

 **Alonso-Perez, E.**, Gellert, P. Diverse family types and biomarkers of cardiovascular aging. _(Preliminary analyses)_